 Located on the western side of the Gulf of Thailand, Hua Hin has been blessed with some of the most beautiful beaches in the world.
 The year round warmth of the seas off the coast of Hua Hin has helped make this city a popular destination for both foreigners and Thais.
 As one of the oldest and most traditional holiday resorts in Thailand, Hua Hin has become the perfect getaway for families.
-This attractive and accessible destination city has numerous wide and long beaches that are characterized by their shallow depths and mild currents, which makes any of the beaches a safe and enjoyable choice for families with young children.
+This attractive and accessible destination city has numerous wide and long beaches that are characterised by their shallow depths and mild currents, which makes any of the beaches a safe and enjoyable choice for families with young children.

 Additionally, cheap and efficient public transport makes it easy to spend an entire day beach-hopping.
 Many visitors consider Hua Hin, Khao Takiab, Suan Son Pradiphat, Khao Tao and Cha Am to be the best beaches that this seaside resort area has to offer.